A step-by-step guide on how to get a CDC approved titer test for your Guatemalan dog or cat so they can enter the United States.

 Jump Ahead To:

 The CDC is allowing dogs and cats who are from Guatemala (who do not have a rabies certificate from a licensed US veterinarian) to enter the United States as long as they meet the following criteria:

 - Be at least 6 months old

-- Have a microchip
+- Provide proof of a ISO-compatible microchip*

 - Have a valid foreign rabies vaccination certificate